sysfce2/godot-docs/classes/class_packedscene.rst

 A dictionary representation of the scene contents.

-Available keys include "rnames" and "variants" for resources, "node_count", "nodes", "node_paths" for nodes, "editable_instances" for base scene children overrides, "conn_count" and "conns" for signal connections, and "version" for the format style of the PackedScene.
+Available keys include "rnames" and "variants" for resources, "node_count", "nodes", "node_paths" for nodes, "editable_instances" for paths to overridden nodes, "conn_count" and "conns" for signal connections, and "version" for the format style of the PackedScene.

 .. rst-class:: classref-section-separator